Macrometacorp/docs/docs/collections/view-collection-settings.md

 **Collection Stream**

+This section is not in [Redis Mode collection](./redis-mode/) settings.

 - **Stream Enabled** - Click to turn streams on or off for this collection.
 When streams are enabled, you can access the Stream tab.
 - **Stream Name** - The name of the collection stream.
 - **Replication** - Whether the stream is replicated globally or locally.